Monterey Regional Airport Announces Instrument Landing System Restored

 commercial service airport and accommodates over 650,000

-environment.
-The MRY Metamorphosis, an FAA-required Safety
+MRY Metamorphosis, an FAA-required Safety Enhancement Program,

-Enhancement Program, includes a replacement passenger terminal
+includes a replacement passenger terminal that will welcome

-visit montereyairport.com or follow @montereyairport on Facebook,
+montereyairport.com or follow @montereyairport on Facebook,

 Instagram, and X.